MLo7Ghinsan/ChopSampler/README.md

 ---

-## Why the name ChopSampler?
+## Why the name ChudSampler?

-Because of how it works.
-This resampler chops your audio into small little grains and move them to perform pitching...
-And also this resampler is a chopped chud
+Because this resampler is a chopped chud just like MLo7

 ---

 ## ✨ Flag List | count: 12

-NOTE: Some of these are an attempt effects, may not return expected sounding result
+NOTE: These flags are the same so um yea

 | Flag | Range    | Default | Description |
 |------|----------|---------|-------------|